eliscamastenbroek/master_thesis/README.md

 1. Load the functions in the files '[Helpfunctions_General.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_General.R)', '[Helpfunctions_Simulations.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_Simulations.R)', and '[Methods_Best_Approach.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Methods_Best_Approach.R)', and '[Helpfunctions_Performance_Measures_and_Plots.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Functions/Helpfunctions_Performance_Measures_and_Plots.R)' into R.
 2. Open the file '[Perform_Simulation_2.R](https://github.com/eliscamastenbroek/master_thesis/blob/main/Analyses/Perform_Simulation_2.R)'.
 3. Change the working directory in line 32.
 4. Change the argument _folder = ""_ in lines 236, 240, 244 to where you would like to store the model results.
+Make sure to end the folder name with a "/".
 5. Execute the rest of the code.
 Note that this takes approximately 5 days.

 ### Instructions to plot the results (except for the heatmaps):